brevzin/brevzin.github.io/_posts/2022-05-17-optional-assignment.md

 The implementation I showed earlier is pretty enticing.
 It's easy to understand, scales well, and has the minimal type requirements.
 But there's unfortunately one thing wrong with it: performance.

 In the case of `Optional<string>` (and other similar types), destroy + copy construct can be quite a wasteful way of doing a copy.
 If both the source and destination strings were "long" (i.e. their buffers are allocated) and the destination is longer than the source, then assignment could be as cheap as a `memcpy`.
 But the destroy + copy approach would have to deallocate and then allocate again.
-That can lead to an enormous and unacceptable amount of overhead for this case.
+That can lead to an enormous amount of overhead for this case.

 As a result, a different approach to copy assignment is usually used - deferring to `T`'s copy assignment: